Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING READABILITY.md

 ## 7) Flesch Reading Ease
 **What it does**: Checks how easy to read the text is according to the Flesch Reading Ease test

-**When applies**: When the text (cleaned with sanitizeText) has more than 50 characters, this is tied to the TextPresenceAssessment.
+**When applies**: When the text (cleaned with sanitizeText) has more than 50 characters (this is tied to the TextPresenceAssessment), , and the assessment is supported in the specific language (the researcher has a research).

 **Name in code**: FleschReadingEaseAssessment